Help

 You can import a single-focused page for editing, where you don't need to setup any components and can just make text and image content elements editable.

-You can also import just a portion of a page or email for editing.
+You can import just a portion of a page or email for editing.
 This may be helpful if you have a current tool that uses a template and locks parts of your design editing, and you just need to work with a particular component.

 If you want to provide your team with templated email signatures to use, this will also work to make that setup easier.